i

 Turkey Earthquake

-One year ago, Turkey and Syria were struck by a devastating 7.8 magnitude earthquake, which caused thousands of deaths.
-Your support is still needed.
+In 2023, Turkey and Syria were struck by a devastating 7.8 magnitude earthquake, which caused thousands of deaths.

 Thousands of people were killed after a catastrophic 7.8 magnitude earthquake struck southeast Turkey (officially known as Türkiye) and Syria, followed by another large earthquake only hours later.